Tips for travelling with a baby – the pros and cons

 Here’s a post with useful breastfeeding tips for when you travel.

-How much luggage are you going to need?
-You don’t need much room for clothes as they are so small.
-It’s more for nappies, strollers and baby seats.
-One reason we love road trips so much is that you can carry more things with you.
+You don’t need much room for clothes as they are so small, it’s more for nappies, formula, strollers and baby seats.

 When we traveled to New Zealand with Savannah, our Baby Bjorn saved us from taking our stroller everywhere with us.
 Savannah loved being carried around in that all day.